Chia-Network/chia-docs/docs/15resources/prefarm_cold_custodial_wallets.md

 ## Singleton Structure

 Both of the prefarm's custodial wallets use a singleton with five main features:
-1. **Withdrawal rate** -- as discussed in the previous section, funds are made available to be withdrawn at a constant rate of some number of mojos per second, for ten years after `start_date`
+1. **Withdrawal rate** -- as discussed in the previous section, funds are made available to be withdrawn at a constant rate of some number of mojos per second

 2. **Multisig** -- required to perform actions on the singleton, where:
   * The total number of keys in the multisig is initially set to 5, which will be referred to as `N` for the rest of this document. `N` can be changed with a rekey (explained later)